Question and answer details

 In the Name of Allah, Most Gracious, Most Merciful.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

 Dear sister in Islam, thanks you for your question which reflects your care to have a clear view of the teachings of Islam.

-Dear sister, abortion is a grave and heinous sin.
+Dear sister, abortion is a grave and heinous crime.
 It is a form of murder and deserves Almighty Allah's punishment.
 However, it may be approved under necessity and in the first days of pregnancy.

-In his response to the question, Sheikh Muhammad Iqbal Nadvi, Director and Imam of Al-Falah Islamic Center, Oakville, Ontario, Canada, states:
+In his response to the question, Sheikh Muhammad Iqbal Nadvi, Director and Imam of Al-Falah Islamic Center, Oakville, Ontario, Canada, states,

 I am not aware of the fatwa issued by the academy in this regard; therefore, I am not in a position to judge it or give comments on its details.